your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 #### Actions

-- _**Multiattack.**_ The medusa makes either three melee attacks—one with its snake hair and two with its shortsword—or two ranged attacks with its longbow.
+- _**Multiattack.**_ The medusa makes either three melee attacks — one with its snake hair and two with its shortsword — or two ranged attacks with its longbow.
 - _**Snake Hair.** Melee Weapon Attack:_ +5 to hit, reach 5 ft., one creature. _Hit:_ 4 (1d4 + 2) piercing damage plus 14 (4d6) poison damage.
 - _**Shortsword.** Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 5 (1d6 + 2) piercing damage.
 - _**Longbow.** Ranged Weapon Attack:_ +5 to hit, range 150/600 ft., one target. _Hit:_ 6 (1d8 + 2) piercing damage plus 7 (2d6) poison damage.